himza25/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Task1: This task is about writing a function to check if a character is a digit (0 through 9).
-The function '_isdigit' takes an integer (ASCII value) as an argument and returns 1 if it's a digit, or 0 otherwise.
+Task2: This task is about writing a function to multiply two integers.
+The function 'mul' takes two integers as arguments and returns the result of their multiplication.